Staying safe in summer

 Make sure the bottom of any blind or curtain cord is at least 160cm above the floor.
 Wrap blind cords securely around a hook attached high on the wall.

-For older blinds, install a cord tensioning device, such as cord holders and wind-ups, to hold the cord tight against a wall.
+For older blinds, install a cord tensioning device, such as a cord holder or wind-up, to hold the cord tight against a wall.

 Read more about low-hanging blind and curtain cord safety.